Atlanta United FC: Reserved numbers

 On February 10, 2017, Atlanta United announced that the number 17 would be reserved for the fans.
-The number marks the year of the team's first inaugural season in MLS.
-Atlanta United aims to recognize that from the very beginning, the fans, the city, and the people define the spirit and essence of this team.
+The number marks the year of the team's inaugural season in MLS.
+"Atlanta United aims to recognize that from the very beginning, the fans, the city, and the people define the spirit and essence of this club," the team explained in the official statement regarding the number's dedication.

 On January 22, 2021, the club also reserved for the 2021 MLS season the number 44.
-Following the death of Hank Aaron, a National Baseball Hall of Fame inductee who played for the local MLB club from 1966 to 1974 at 86, Atlanta-area sports teams on the amateur and professional level agreed to retire Aaron's 44 regardless of sport as a tribute.
+Following the death of Hank Aaron, a National Baseball Hall of Fame inductee who played for the Atlanta Braves from 1966 to 1974, Atlanta-area sports teams on the amateur and professional level agreed to retire Aaron's 44 regardless of sport as a tribute.

 Broadcasting

 Rights to all Atlanta United FC first team matches not broadcast by MLS' national television partners were originally held by Bally Sports.
 Most of the team's games were televised by either Bally Sports South or Bally Sports Southeast, which also carried team programming.
 A small number of matches were broadcast on over-the-air television by WUPA in the event of scheduling conflicts with the two channels.
 Financial details of the deal were not disclosed.

-Beginning in September 2020 (and for some services even earlier) as a result of negotiating issues with Sinclair Broadcast Group and streaming services FuboTV, Sling TV, YouTube TV. and Hulu Live TV, the ability for fans in the local Atlanta metro area and corresponding TV market to view Atlanta United games on regional sports networks became greatly reduced.
-This issue will be rectified when rights to every MLS game become exclusive to Apple TV+ in 2023, and local TV broadcasts are limited to WAGA and through its affiliated networks.
+Beginning in September 2020 (and for some services even earlier) as a result of negotiating issues with Sinclair Broadcast Group and streaming services FuboTV, Sling TV, YouTube TV, and Hulu Live TV, fans in the local Atlanta metro area and corresponding TV market's ability to view Atlanta United games on regional sports networks became greatly reduced.
+This issue was rectified when rights to every MLS game became exclusive to MLS Season Pass on Apple TV+ in 2023, with select broadcasts simultaneously broadcast on WAGA and through its affiliated networks.

-Kevin Egan served as the team's local television play-by-play announcer.
-Former MLS midfielder Maurice Edu was the color commentator and Jillian Sakovits served as the pre- and post-game show host and sideline reporter.
+Kevin Egan served as the team's local television play-by-play announcer from 2017 to 2022.
+Starting in 2021, former MLS midfielder Maurice Edu was the color commentator, with Jillian Sakovits serving as the pre- and post-game show host and sideline reporter from 2018 to 2022.

-Radio rights are held by WZGC/92.9 The Game, with other Audacy stations being used as an overflow (including WSTR (FM)).
-Commentators are Mike Conti (play-by-play) and Jason Longshore (color).
-This will not change after the 2023 TV rights deal, as MLS does not enforce an internet streaming blackout with its radio partners.
+Beginning in 2017, radio rights have been held by WZGC/92.9 The Game, with other Audacy stations being used as an overflow (including WSTR (FM)).
+Mike Conti (play-by-play) and Jason Longshore (color) are the commentators.
+This did not change after the 2023 TV rights deal, as MLS does not enforce an internet streaming blackout with its radio partners.

-Rights to Atlanta United 2 matches are held by ESPN as part of the USL's broadcast agreement.
-Games are streamed online on ESPN+ with Jon Nelson as the play-by-play announcer and Jason Longshore as color commentator.
+Rights to Atlanta United 2 matches were held by ESPN as part of the USL's broadcast agreement until ATL UTD 2 joined MLS Next Pro in 2023.
+Prior to 2023, games were streamed online on ESPN+ with Jon Nelson as the play-by-play announcer and Jason Longshore as color commentator.